sLyZah/bepo.w-linux/README.md

 ## How to install?

-You’ll have to modify 2 files.
+You’ll have to modify 2 files or download bepow.tar chmod +x bepow.sh run bepow.sh

 ### evdex.xml